Halal Certification in Singapore - Why it is Important for Your Business

 - Provide greater assurance to Muslim consumers

 - Leverage on small investment cost with potential huge growth in revenue

-- Boost company’s reputation to meet various customer’s needs.
+- Boost the company’s reputation to meet various customer’s needs.

-Almost every product can be applied for Halal certificate, as long as it meets the requirements.
+Almost every product can be applied for a halal certificate, as long as it meets the requirements.
 Usually, food industries are the one who gets this certification mostly.
-MUIS Halal itself offers 7 types of Halal Certification schemes that can be chosen per company type and needs:
+MUIS halal itself offers 7 types of halal Certification in Singapore schemes that can be chosen per company type and needs:

 - Eating establishment scheme: issued to retail food establishments, including restaurants, school canteens, bakeries, confectionaries; and temporary stalls in bazaars, flea market, trade fairs, etc.

 - Endorsement scheme: issued to imported; exported or re-exported products.

 - Food preparation area scheme: issued to catering establishments and central kitchen facilities.